 In Razing Storm, after completing Stage 4 (the true final stage you get after surviving the third stage boss' attacks), your squad receive a message that Bravo Team (the other team) was intercepted and captured.
-As your squad ready to rescue, credits roll.
+As your squad gets ready to rescue them, credits roll.

 Blue's scenario in SaGa Frontier.
 Upon dealing enough damage to the final boss, the screen will freeze mid-attack, fade to gray, and send you back to the title.

 Arguably X's ending with Zero alive in Mega Man X5, originally intended as the grand finale of the Rockman X story.
 Though having finally defeated Sigma for good, X lost his best friend, Zero, after both are severely wounded after the fight.
 After his miraculous recovery by Dr. Right/Light, he continues to fight without Zero.

 Well, we were told at the end of X3 that Zero's death would somehow help foster world peace.
 X4 hints that it's because the Sigma Virus was originally the Zero Virus; X5 confirms this with the Sigma heads representing the virus being replaced by air-dashing Zero "virus ghosts" that poison you twice as fast.
 With Zero finally destroyed, X stepped up in a leadership position in the Maverick Hunters and helped defend the world against the odd malfunctioning Mechaniloid.
 Seems like a decent ending to me, and it did to Keiji Inafune; once X6 started getting developed behind his back, though, he had some major scrambling to do, since the above ending was supposed to set up the Mega Man Zero series.